DuckTales (1987 TV series): Theme song

-The series theme song was written by Mark Mueller, an ASCAP award-winning pop music songwriter who also wrote the theme song to Chip 'n Dale Rescue Rangers; Mueller was paid a little over $1,000 to write the tune.
+The series theme song was written by Mark Mueller, an ASCAP award-winning pop music songwriter who later wrote the theme song to Chip 'n Dale Rescue Rangers; Mueller was paid a little over $1,250 to write the tune.
+An article in Vanity Fair details Mueller's writing of the song and is titled "History's Catchiest Single Minute of Music."

+Time magazine named the song one of the "Top 10 Cartoon Theme Songs."

 The DuckTales Theme was sung by Jeff Pescetto.
 There are four different versions of the theme song.
 The original version, serving as the show's opening theme, contained one verse, chorus, bridge, and then a chorus.
 A shorter version of the opening theme was used in The Disney Afternoon lineup with the line, "Everyday they're out there making Duck Tales, woo-ooh", taken out.
+The original version also appeared both at the start of the end credits for Treasure of the Lost Lamp and as an instrumental version towards the end of them.

 A full-length version of the theme song was released on the Disney Afternoon soundtrack, the third volume (which was released in a set with the other two volumes) in The Music of Disney: a Legacy in Song along with the full TaleSpin theme and in the November 2013 release of the Disney Classics collection.
 Also, it is heard in the end credits of DuckTales: Remastered and is also released on its official soundtrack.

 The full version contains a second verse, and it includes a guitar solo, which is performed with a wah-wah pedal to make it sound like duck-like noises.
 It also has a fadeout ending, unlike the other versions.
 There is also a rare extended version that was used in the read-along cassettes in 1987.
 It has a sequence order of verse-chorus-bridge-chorus-instrumental break-chorus.

 According to an interview conducted with Jeff Pescetto in 2009, he was originally approached by Mark Mueller to cut a demo version of the theme song for Disney's approval.
 Although they were impressed with Pescetto's demo, Disney had decided at first to hire pop group The Jets to perform the theme song for broadcast.
 However, after recording a version with the group, Disney felt that the theme song needed a different vocal style, and instead commissioned Pescetto to perform the theme.
 After performing on DuckTales, Pescetto would later be asked to sing the vocal themes for Chip 'n Dale Rescue Rangers (composed by Mueller and produced by Alf Clausen), Darkwing Duck (composed by Steve Nelson and Thom Sharp and produced by Steve Tyrell), and for The Disney Afternoon itself.
 The Jets, meanwhile, later performed a full-length version of the Rescue Rangers theme song in a music video aired on The Disney Channel in 1989.